dpopkov/springsfg/petclinic/notes.md

 #### Issue 12: Create Equals method on entity objects

+#### Issue 33: Enhance Owners with contact info and Pets on startup - CLOSED

 #### Issue 32: Add PetTypes in with Bootstrap (startup) - CLOSED

 #### Issue 29, 31: Create PetType and Specialty Map Service Impl - CLOSED